PazhenkovaEA/VH-replacement-analysis/README.md

 ### Test data

 The data was collected from [NCBI](https://www.ncbi.nlm.nih.gov/nucleotide/).
-The dataset contains 32000 sequences, among them 18000 are productive.
+The dataset contains about 32000 sequences, among them 18000 are productive.
 The dataset will be divided by source of Ig (bone marrow or periphery) and by phenotype (healthy or not).

 ### Synthetic dataset